Skip to main content

 These are not always obvious in headline metrics, yet they sit at the heart of fair treatment.

-The FCA's guidance on vulnerable customers underlines why firms need to understand real customer experience, not just process completion.
+The FCA's guidance on vulnerable customers underlines why firms need to understand real customer experience as well as process completion.

 Conversation analytics can help surface those moments faster, but the real value comes when firms combine that signal with human judgement and a clear escalation path.